 Stationary = cold.
 When you stop moving your body stops producing heat.
-This is not a problem in warm weather but can cause some really nasty problems in cold temperatures unless you´re properly prepared.
+This is not a problem in warm weather but can cause some nasty problems in cold temperatures unless you´re properly prepared.

 Weather conditions and activity levels alone form an interesting cross-reference chart of effects.
 For example: in warm and wet weather the temperature and heat produced by your body at high activity levels can be enough to keep you dry enough, waterproof clothing might cause more discomfort than comfort in this situation.

-In cold weather movement is golden, even in proper freezing temperatures you can go on with very lightweight base and mid layers as long as you pack good warm clothing for wear on breaks and other moments of low activity.
+In cold weather movement is golden, even in proper freezing temperatures you can go on with a very lightweight base and mid layers as long as you pack good warm clothing for wear on breaks and other moments of low activity.

 Base layer, next-to-skin layer

 This is the very first layer, worn next to your skin.
-It Base layers should be lightweight, breathable and moisture wicking.
+Base layers should be lightweight, breathable and moisture wicking.
 Polyamide, polyester, merino wool and blends of these are excellent materials for base layer use.

 The base layer is a sort of "microsphere", a thin layer that acts as an insulation between your skin and the outer clothing layers, this ensures some level of comfort in any weather and activity by keeping your skin feeling dry and suitably warm.
 By transporting moisture away from your skin you´re left feeling at least moderately dry, which adds to your comfort.

 - Warm weather Särmä TST L1 T-shirt and Boxers.

 - Bleak and cold weather Särmä TST L1 Long Sleeve Shirt and Long Johns.